 3 Questions and Answers commonly asked:

 - If the motorcycle accident was the fault of the motorcyclist and he or she has a lawsuit for negligence and personal injuries against them; will he or she be responsible for all the damages caused?
 The auto injury thresholds, saying that you need to be seriously injured, had to have sustained impaired body function or permanent disfigurement or be dead, before you qualify to receive damages, does not include motorcycle accidents.
+Matthew R. Clark of the The Clark Law Office in Okemos, MI states that you should always speak to a local attorney since many states have different laws for motorcycles than for other motor vehicles.
+It’s always best to stay informed and up-to-date on your local accident and insurance laws.

 - What Type of Insurance is required when you ride a motorcycle?
 You only need basic third-party personal injury coverage.
 The coverage should at least be the minimum set by law.
 There are additional contractual insurances that you can purchase, but this is optional.
 Extra insurance can be for personal injury protection, which can include wage loss coverage and medical benefits.